Transferring Real Property with a Judgment Lien – CCP § 697.390

 Under all circumstances, judgment creditors are usually inclined to take money to go away, rather than trying to collect by levying on their judgment by having the sheriff sell the house.
 One reasons is that any buyer takes the property subject to any liens before the judgment lien, such as a first mortgage, as well as any super-priority liens, such as unpaid property taxes.

 Keep in mind that all of this information likely does not apply to property a married couple owns as joint tenants.
-Spouses looking for information about transferring jointly owned property in a divorce, contactย a California divorce attorney.
+Spouses looking for information about transferring jointly owned property in a divorce, contact a California divorce attorney.

 Contact a Skilled Lien Priority Lawyer in California

-If youโ€™ve received a notice of levy, a copy of an abstract of judgment, or received a preliminary title report from a title insurance company with a surprise judgment, contact an experienced real estate attorney or bankruptcy attorney in California to understand your rights.
+If you’ve received a notice of levy, a copy of an abstract of judgment, or received a preliminary title report from a title insurance company with a surprise judgment, contact an experienced real estate attorney or bankruptcy attorney in California to understand your rights.

 About Scott Talkov

-Scott Talkov is a partition lawyer in California.
-He founded Talkov Law Corp. after more than one decade of experience with one of the region's oldest law firms, where he served as one of the firm's partners.
-He has been featured on ABC 7, CNN, KCBS, and KCAL-9, and in the Los Angeles Times, the Orange County Register, the San Diego Union-Tribune, the Press-Enterprise, and in Los Angeles Lawyer Magazine.
-Scott has been named a Super Lawyers Rising Star for 9 consecutive years.
+Scott Talkov is California's #1 partition lawyer, having handled over 370 partition actions.
+He founded Talkov Law Corp. after more than one decade of experience at a California real estate litigation firm, where he served as one of the firm's partners.
+He has been featured on CNN, ABC 7, KCBS, and KCAL-9, and in the Los Angeles Times, the Orange County Register, the San Diego Union-Tribune, the Press-Enterprise, and in Los Angeles Lawyer Magazine.
+Scott has been rated by Super Lawyers since 2013.
 He can be reached about new matters at info@talkovlaw.com or (844) 4-TALKOV (825568).
 He can also be contacted directly at scott@talkovlaw.com.

-Talkov Law is Rated 5 out of 5 stars based on 51 customer reviews.
+Talkov Law is Rated 5 out of 5 stars based on 169 reviews

 Contact Us Today for a Free Consultation & Pay No Retainer